hmrc/contact-frontend/README.md

 Newer services using play-frontend should follow the integration steps detailed in [play-frontend-hmrc](https://github.com/hmrc/play-frontend-hmrc#helping-users-report-technical-issues).

-Historically, contact-frontend supported a version of the form that could be embedded within a service using either a server-side partial or injected by Javascript.
+Historically, `contact-frontend` supported a version of the form that could be embedded within a service using either a server-side partial or injected by Javascript.
 However, these mechanisms are not supported for services using play-frontend or play-nunjucks and are not recommended for reasons of accessibility and usability.

+Additionally, `contact-frontend` historically had versions of all standalone pages requiring tax service user login, and versions not requiring login on endpoints suffixed with "-unauthenticated".
+The login requirement has now been deprecated to improve accessibility and usability to all tax service users.

 [[Back to the top]](#top)